netheril96/securefs/README.md

 sudo make install
 ```

 If you encounter build errors, you could try `cmake -DDISABLE_ASM=1 ..` instead.
-Or perhaps your compiler is too old.

-By default, it builds for your current machine's CPU type, taking advantage for hardware acceleration if possible.
+By default, it builds for your current machine's CPU type, taking advantage of hardware acceleration if possible.
 To compile for the general architecture, turn on option `GENERAL_ARCH`.

 Run `ctest` to test the program. `ctest -V` for a full output.